2Date4Love

 A quarter of US families are headed by a single parent, 80% of which are run by a single mom.
 Since the Census Bureau counts families with unmarried parents as single-parent families, there’s an additional 7% of children only reportedly living with a single parent.

-Furthermore, as per the single mother household statistics from 2018, 40% of US babies were born to single mothers that year, which is only slightly higher than 2005’s (37%) rate.
+Furthermore, 40% of US babies were born to single mothers that year, which is only slightly higher than 2005’s (37%) rate.

-2. 40.6% of single mothers are currently divorced or separated.
+2. When it comes to single mothers, statistics indicate that 40.6% of them are currently divorced or separated.

 (Verywell Family)